codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/api_responses.rst

 When you pass your data in any of these methods, they will determine the data type to format the results as based on the following criteria:

-* If $data is a string, it will be treated as HTML to send back to the client.
+* If data is a string, it will be treated as HTML to send back to the client.
-* If $data is an array, it will be formatted according to the controller's ``$this->format`` value.
-If that is empty it will try to negotiate the content type with what the client asked for, defaulting to JSON if nothing else has been specified within Config\API.php, the ``$supportedResponseFormats`` property.
+* If data is an array, it will be formatted according to the controller's ``$this->format`` value.
+If that is empty, it will try to negotiate the content type with what the client asked for, defaulting to JSON if nothing else has been specified within **Config/Format.php**, the ``$supportedResponseFormats`` property.

 To define the formatter that is used, edit **Config/Format.php**.
 The ``$supportedResponseFormats`` contains a list of mime types that your application can automatically format the response for.
 By default, the system knows how to